 Our U.S. Federal Services Segment delivers end-to-end solutions that help various U.S. federal government agencies better deliver on their mission, including program operations and management, clinical services, and technology solutions.
 This segment also includes appeals and assessments services, system and application development, Information Technology ("IT") modernization, and maintenance services.
 Certain state-based assessments and appeals work that is part of the segment's heritage continues to be managed within this segment.
 Under Technology Consulting Services ("TCS"), the segment executes on its digital strategy to deliver technology solutions that advance agency missions, including the challenge to modernize, provide better customer experience, and drive process efficiencies.
-The segment continues to expand its clinical solutions through VES, which manages the clinical evaluation process for U.S. veterans and service members on behalf of the U.S. Department of Veterans Affairs ("VA").
+The segment continues to expand its clinical solutions through VES, which manages the clinical evaluation process for U.S. veterans and service members on behalf of the VA.

-Table MD&A 3: U.S. Federal Services Segment - Financial Results
+Table MD&A 4: U.S. Federal Services Segment - Financial Results